led-roc/led-roc/README.md

 ### 🌸 About My Journey

 I am a data professional located in Spain, deeply passionate about extracting knowledge from large datasets.
-My background is rooted in Business Data Analysis and People Analytics, where I leverage data to drive intelligent, strategic decisions.
+My background is rooted in Data Analysis and HR Analytics, where I leverage data to drive intelligent, strategic decisions.

 Currently, I am expanding my technical boundaries through a **Degree in Data Science & Artificial Intelligence** at the International University of Valencia, moving from descriptive reporting to automated machine learning models.